Charismatic British heavyweight Dave Allen has decided against returning to the ring in the next few weeks.

 Joyce is also unlikely to compete for the Lonsdale Belt.
 Manager Sam Jones has already ruled out the ‘Juggernaut’ fighting Allen for personal reasons between the trio.

-This means an eliminator contest between English champion Daniel Dubois and Nathan Gorman could be for the full honour in future.
+This means an eliminator contest between English champion Daniel Dubois and Nathan Gorman could be for the full honor in the future.

 Joyce’s old Commonwealth title could also be up for grabs on any all-Frank Warren show between Dubois and Gorman.

-Dubois would then leave his English belt behind and that could open up a big possibility for Allen to get his foot on the ladder in the title stakes.
+Dubois would then leave his English belt behind, which could open up a strong possibility for Allen to get his foot on the ladder in the title stakes.